joshgerdes/jekyll-uno/_posts/2023-03-13-azure-budget-filters-a-key-tool-for-effective-cloud-cost-management.md

 > Cost and usage data is typically available within 8-24 hours and budgets are evaluated against these costs every 24 hours.
 >
-> Be sure to get familiar with [Cost and usage data update](https://learn.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data?WT.mc_id=AZ-MVP-5004796#cost-and-usage-data-updates-and-retention "Cost and usage data updates and retention") specifics.
+> Be sure to get familiar with [Cost and usage data update](https://learn.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data?WT.mc_id=AZ-MVP-5004796#cost-and-usage-data-updates-and-retention "Cost and usage data updates and retention"){:target="_blank"} specifics.
 When a budget threshold is met, email notifications are normally sent within an hour of the evaluation.

-Note: Azure Budgets are not supported on Subscriptions, where you can't access Microsoft Cost Management, i.e. [Azure Sponsorship](https://www.microsoftazuresponsorships.com/ "Azure Sponsorship") subscriptions.
+Note: Azure Budgets are not supported on Subscriptions, where you can't access Microsoft Cost Management, i.e. [Azure Sponsorship](https://www.microsoftazuresponsorships.com/ "Azure Sponsorship"){:target="_blank"} subscriptions.

 ##### A time to clean the windows - Budget Scopes